-Payment terms are 30 days from invoicing, unless the date of the event falls before 30 days, in which case the invoice needs to be settled before attendance.
-We regret we cannot accept attendees on the courses if full payment has not been received.
-Joining instructions will be sent by email approximately two weeks prior to the course.
+Payment is required in full either at the time of booking or 30 days from the invoice date, unless the date of the event falls within 30 days, in which case the invoice should be settled before attendance.
+We regret we cannot accept attendees on courses if full payment has not been received.

+Joining instructions will be sent by email approximately two weeks prior to the course date.